 NET conducts junior high, senior high, Confirmation, and mixed-age retreats.
-We provide a variety of retreat themes, dramatic skits, and lively songs, making every retreat a unique experience.
+We provide a variety of retreat themes, dramatic skits, and music, making every retreat a unique and Catholic experience.
 While the theme varies, the message is always the same: “In Jesus Christ, the son of God made man, who died and rose from the dead, salvation is offered to all, as a gift of God’s grace and mercy.”
 (Evangelization in the Modern World, Pope Paul VI) NET retreats are a great component to integrate into your existing Catholic youth program, Parish/School Programs, and Youth Nights.

 With Great Power (Confirmation, Holy Spirit)